 Robert Weissman is a staunch public interest advocate and activist, as well as an expert on corporate and government accountability.
 He is available to discuss the effect of money on politics, economic and regulatory policy, corporate crime and wrongdoing, trade and globalization, financial reform, prescription drug pricing and access to the courts.

-Lisa Gilbert is Public Citizen's vice president of legislative affairs.
-Previously Gilbert served as the deputy director and then director of Public Citizen's Congress Watch division.
+Lisa Gilbert is Public Citizen's executive vice president.
+Previously, Lisa served as Public Citizen's vice president of legislative affairs, director of Public Citizen's Congress Watch division and deputy director of that division.
 She advocates for government transparency and integrity, financial reform, civil justice and consumer protection.